Pulse tube cryocoolers vs.

 - Vibrations at the sample must be less than 20 µm.

-- Vibrations from the cold head need to be isolated from other equipment that is interfaced with the cryostat.
+- Vibrations from the cold head must be isolated from other equipment interfacing with the cryostat.

 A GM system may be a better choice if: